Privacy Policy

 Students’ Unions

-We pass your information to your local students’ union so that they can provide you with personalised customer service.
-Where you opt in to doing so, we also pass information to your local Students’ Unions so that they can use the information to provide you with their latest information, offers and competitions.
-If you do not wish to receive this information from Student Unions you can use the unsubscribe function at any time.
+If you are a student, we may pass your information to your local students’ union so that they can provide you with personalised customer service.
+If you do not wish to receive this information from Students’ Unions you can use the unsubscribe function at any time.

-Graduate Recruitment Bureau, registered in England under 03640983, whose registered office is Atlas Chambers 33 West Street Brighton East Sussex BN1 2RE.
+Graduate Recruitment Bureau, registered in England under 03640983, whose registered office is Atlas Chambers, 33 West Street, Brighton, East Sussex, BN1 2RE.
 Graduate Recruitment Bureau is a graduate recruitment agency representing many graduate employers, and offering advice and guidance to students and graduates looking for graduate jobs.
 Where you opt in to us doing so, we pass your contact details to Graduate Recruitment Bureau so that they can provide you with relevant information about jobs, placements, career events and training.

 GTI Futures Limited, trading as Target Jobs, registered in England under company number 2347472 whose registered office is The Fountain Building, Howbery Park, Benson Lane, Wallingford, Oxfordshire, OX10 8BA, UK.
 Target Jobs is a graduate recruitment agency representing many graduate employers, and offering advice and guidance to students and graduates looking for graduate jobs.
 Where you opt in to us doing so, we pass your contact details to Target Jobs so that they can provide you with relevant information about jobs, placements, career events and training.